 Douching upsets the balance of bacteria in your vagina.

-It can spread infections from the vagina into the uterus and fallopian tubes, increasing the risk of PID.
+the uterus and fallopian tubes, increasing the risk of PID.

-· If you think you may have been exposed to Chlamydia or gonorrhea, get tested.
+have been exposed to Chlamydia or gonorrhea, get tested.

-Most women with these sexually transmitted infections have no symptoms and may develop PID without knowing it.
+infections have no symptoms and may develop PID without knowing it.

-· Wipe from front to back after urinating or having a bowel movement to avoid introducing bacteria from your colon into the vagina.
+· Wipe from front to back after urinating or having a bowel

 · Ensure your partner get tested and treated.